-All Clubs and Organizations' proposals must be approved through the Director of Student Life, the Vice President of Student Affairs, and the SGA.
-Students can obtain an application for a club proposal from the Director of Studen Life's office.
+All Clubs and Organizations' proposals must be approved through the Director of Recreation and Wellness, the Assistant Dean of Student Life, and the SGA.
+Students can obtain an application for a club proposal from the Director of Recreation and Wellness office.
 All clubs and organizations must have a faculty or staff advisor prior to approval and must adhere to the mission of Chowan University at all functions and events.
-Alcohol is strictly forbidden at any event sponsored by a University recognized student organization.
+Alcohol is strictly forbidden at any event sponsored by a university recognized student organization.